Safe Design Workshops - CHAIR process

 The CHAIR process recommends the use of a facilitator to help guide the process to ensure that there are not any issues that may have been overlooked.

-It’s recommended that a diverse range of stakeholders and a systematic methodology is used to significantly reduce the chance of overlooking a major problem.
+The workshop should include a diverse range of stakeholders and follow a systematic methodology to significantly reduce the chance of overlooking a major hazard.

 Who should participate in a Safe Design Workshop?

 The hazard categories or guidewords found in the CHAIR Process tool may be useful in assisting the designer or facilitator to guide discussions to identify potential hazards.
-People that can participate in safe design workshops include:
+Effective Safe Design Workshops involve people who influence design decisions or understand how the asset will be constructed, operated, maintained or ultimately demolished.
+Participants may include:

 • the designer